swysocki/swysocki.github.io/posts/2025-12-31-notable-tools-list.md

 ### Drawbacks

 I occasionally do sheet metal work and Shapr3D does not have any sheet metal tools.
-Other CAD programs will calculate R-factors, bends and flat patterns which is a massive time saver.
+Other CAD programs will calculate K-factors, bends and flat patterns which is a massive time saver.

 ## Bambu Lab X1 Carbon